The Futureheads: 2011–2019: Rant, and hiatus

-In 2011, The Futureheads performed in an event organised by the Sunderland A.F.C. foundation called Foundation of Light.
+In 2011, the Futureheads performed in an event organised by the Sunderland A.F.C. foundation called Foundation of Light.

 The Futureheads released their fifth full-length album, Rant, on 2 April 2012.
 In a change from their usual style, this album is entirely a cappella.
-The songs on the album are all covers consisting of classic Futureheads songs and traditional folk songs with a couple of others thrown in.
+The album contains re-recordings of Futureheads songs, their own renditions of several traditional folk songs plus several covers of pop and dance songs.
 Rant was nominated for the Artrocker Album of the Year award in 2012.

-In a 2015 interview on BBC Radio 6 Music, Dave Hyde said that The Futureheads are no longer a working band, with both his brother Barry and Jaff teaching; Barry Hyde was also working on a "piano-based" solo album.
-However, the band got together to record a health awareness video using their song Heartbeat Song for BUPA which was released in April 2016.
+In a 2015 interview on BBC Radio 6 Music, Dave Hyde said that the Futureheads are no longer a working band, with both his brother Barry and Jaff teaching; Barry Hyde was also working on a "piano-based" solo album.
+However, the band got together to record a health awareness video using their song "Heartbeat Song" for BUPA which was released in April 2016.

 2019–present: Reunion, and Powers

 In January 2019, the band announced on social media they had reformed, had written and recorded new material during 2018, and their first tour dates since 2013.
-On 5 June they released "Jekyll", the lead single from their first album in seven years, Powers, which was later released on 30 August.
+On 5 June, they released "Jekyll", the lead single from their first album in seven years, Powers, which was later released on 30 August.

 Other projects

 Ross Millard is a member of Frankie & the Heartstrings, contributing to their third album Decency in 2015.
-Dave Hyde is one-half of the duo Hyde & Beast with Neil Bassett, formerly of The Golden Virgins.
+Dave Hyde is one-half of the duo Hyde & Beast with Neil Bassett, formerly of the Golden Virgins.
 Jaff occasionally performs with School of Language.

 In June 2016, Barry Hyde released his debut solo album, Malody, on Sirenspire Records.
 The previous year he released Ivory Cutlery online - an EP containing Ivor Cutler covers.
 The debut album was recorded at First Avenue Studios in Heaton, Newcastle with Dave Curle in late 2014 and early 2015.
 Malody (a cross between the words "melody" and "malady") features 11 songs, including two cover versions: "Sometimes It Snows in April" by Prince and "Lonely" by Tom Waits.
 The album, especially in the first five tracks (under-titled "The Malody Suite"), chronicles Hyde's personal experiences with chronic mental illness, a subject which he has spoken openly about in interviews and performances.